sovrin-foundation/sovrin-rfc/text/steward-selection-algorithm/README.md

 a legal cease-and-desist in the United States?_.
 Each scenario will have a different likelihood and significance.

-Each steward may react different to each scenario.
-For example, a legal cease-and-desist in the United States may have dramatic effect on stewards legally incorporated there, moderate effect on stewards who only do business in the U.S., and no effect at all on a university in China.
+Each steward may react differently to each scenario.
+For example, a legal cease-and-desist in the United States may have dramatic effect on stewards legally incorporated there, moderate effect on stewards who only do business in the U.S., and no effect at all on an NGO in China.

 ### Algorithm Overview